anil-dewani/dotfiles/README.md

 The above script will execute following actions on your system:

 - Install xcode command-line tools
+- setup rust on your system using rustup
 - Install homebrew package manager
 - Setup useful brew tap sources
 - Install all dependencies using homebrew